 Howdy 12th Man, First and foremost, I would like to introduce myself.
 My name is Angel Franco.
 For those of you who are new to Texas A&M, whether it’s enrolling early or transferring in, let me be the first to tell you that we at The Battalion are happy you have joined us in Aggieland.

-On November 18, 1999 at 2:42 a.m. the Bonfire stack collapsed.
-12 Aggies passed that night and it is the duty of Aggies everywhere to keep their memory alive in our hearts.
+On November 18, 1999, at 2:42 a.m. the Bonfire stack collapsed.
+Twelve Aggies lost their lives, and it is the duty of Aggies everywhere to keep their memory alive in our hearts.
 We remember them.

 Thursday afternoon, Charlene Sumlin posted a picture of a letter the Sumlin family received, threatening Texas A&M’s head coach and calling him a n-----.

 Over the past week, there have been stories published containing a magnitude of sadness.
 There is confusion and anger that comes with the words we have read and the things we have seen.In the days to come, Texas A&M and its students will yet again be forced to put the weight of a nationa…

 Two weeks ago I got a phone call from our adviser that someone named Preston Wiginton wanted to purchase advertising space in The Battalion.
 He asked if I had seen that viral video on Facebook of a guy named Richard Spencer spouting hateful things and people giving him the Nazi salute in response.